• Home

 Now, Gerstel has come out with a book that, I think, will prove even more essential: Nail Your Numbers: A Path to Skilled Construction Estimating and Bidding.
 Gerstel has put together a book that is as well-organized and comprehensive as his estimating system.
 Contractors at any phase of their careers can profit from the book.

-To learn more about Nail Your Numbers please click on the image of the book to the right.
+To learn more about Nail Your Numbers please click at the image of the book cover.

 Building Freedom: A Construction Pro's Path to Financial Independence

-The Journal of Light Construction Review by Rob Corbo
+From The Journal of Light Construction review by Rob Corbo

-David Gerstel's book, Building Freedom: A Construction Pro's Path to Financial Freedom, provides a road map to building a successful business.
-Woven into the fabric of that business, from its beginning, he urges, should be the goal of financial freedom.
+David Gerstel's book, Building Freedom: A Construction Pro's Path to Financial Independence, provides a road map to building a successful business.
+Woven into the fabric of that business from its beginning, he urges, should be the goal of financial freedom.

-To learn more about Building Freedom, please click on the image of the book to the right.
+To learn more about Building Freedom, please click on the image of the book cover

 Crafting the Considerate House

 Crafting the Considerate House chronicles the design and construction of a home that is energy efficient, affordable, and a pleasure to live in.
-Within an easy going narrative, it offers practical ideas for every phase of design and construction, including:
+Within an engaging narrative, it offers practical ideas for every phase of design and construction, including:

 Reviews from builders and homeowners